 The like accident befell Glaphyra his wife…who was married, while she was a virgin, to Alexander, the (executed) son of Herod (and Mariamne I)…and she lived in widowhood in Cappadocia with her father, (until) Archelaus divorced his former wife…and married her…who, during her marriage saw the following dream:–She thought she saw Alexander standing by her, and said,–“O Glaphyra; thou provest that saying to be true, which assures us that women are not to be trusted.
 Didst thou not pledge thy faith to me?
 Wast thou not married to me when thou wast a virgin? and had we not children between us?
 Yet hast thou forgotten the affection I bare to thee, out of desire of a second husband…to lie by thee, and in an indecent and imprudent manner hast entered into my house, and has been married to Archelaus, thy husband and my brother.
 However, I will not forget thy former kind affection for me; but will set thee free from every such reproachful action, and cause thee to be mine again, as thou once wast.”
 When she had related this to her female companions, in a few days’ time she departed this life.
 Antiquities of the Jews XVII.XIII.4[ii]

 So, Josephus has given us a belief system that included a return of a son of Mariamne the Queen, remembering how it was her two executed sons who ratted out Mariamne II as knowing about the plot to kill Herod.
-Now, Josephus has added in a whole Jihad/Priestly Warrior’s/Essen/Hasmonean belief system regarding the actions of women spoken by a dead Hasmonean prince highlighting: 1) the specialness of marrying a “wife of their virginity;” 2) the necessity for such wives, if widowed, to remain widows and not remarry so their husbands can have them back come the resurrection; 3) an Essen belief in the untrustworthiness of women to carry out these rules; 4) the “forgiving” of royal, yet sinning women; 5) a quick death was preferable to continuing to live in a state of sin; (more later) 6) because there is an afterlife; and 7) dead heroes are still expected to “meddle in the affairs of the living.”
-AND, the ones who profess these beliefs were willing to kill an offending royal woman “for her own good.”
+Now, Josephus has added in a whole Jihad/Priestly Warrior’s/Essen/Hasmonean belief system regarding the actions of women spoken by a dead Hasmonean prince highlighting: 1) the specialness of marrying a “wife of their virginity;” 2) the necessity for such wives, if widowed, to remain widows and not remarry so their husbands can have them back “again as thou once wast”; 3) an Essen belief in the untrustworthiness of women to carry out these rules; 4) the “forgiving” of royal, yet sinning women; 5) a quick death was preferable to continuing to live in a state of sin; (more later) 6) because there is an afterlife; and 7) dead heroes are still expected to “meddle in the affairs of the living.”
+AND the ones who profess these beliefs were willing to kill an offending royal woman “for her own good.”

 Not bad for one dream.
 Josephus also took care to give us the Essen view on women, especially royal women, as we will see.

-These Essens…do not absolutely deny the fitness of marriage, and the succession of mankind thereby continued; but they guard against the lascivious behavior of women, and are persuaded that none of them preserve their fidelity to one man.
+These Essens…do not absolutely deny the fitness of marriage, and the succession of mankind thereby continued; but they guard against the lascivious behavior of women and are persuaded that none of them preserve their fidelity to one man.
 Wars of the Jews II.VIII.2

 The Return of a Son of Mariamne